jgmalcolm/jgmalcolm.github.io/_drafts/washington-a-life.md

   currency made it more difficult for him to collect on the debts he was owed by land tenants and such.

+* During the revolution, each state went into debt, both domestic and foreign.
+  Alexander Hamilton, the first Treasury Secretary, proposed the federal government assume all state debt.
+Having just thrown off one tyrannical government, many states feared now being indebted to a new master, but ultimately the plan prevailed.
+The most important effect of pooling debt in this new government was to bind the states into a union under one bank.

 ## Discipline